JM89/crash-courses/CrashCourse-InterProcessCommunication/Lesson3/README.md

 }
 ```

-> *Note: If you compare with your BlogPostAPI Sender code, you will find that I am not calling `GetAwaiter().GetResult()` and I am passing a `stoppingToken` as parameter of the AWS Library.
+> *Note: If you compare with your BlogPostAPI Sender code, you will find that I am not calling `GetAwaiter().GetResult()` and I am passing a `stoppingToken` as a parameter of the AWS Library.
 In my ExecuteAsync method, we can make **async**hronous calls and **await** using the relevant keywords.
-We can also stop a request half-way through by cancelling it if my application stops for instance.
-While .NET core will deal with this differently internally, what you see from outside looks the same so I won't discuss it much further there.*
+We can also stop a request halfway through by cancelling it if my application stops for instance.
+While .NET core will deal with this differently internally, what you see from the outside looks the same so I won't discuss it much further there.*

 If you run your application now and messages are available on the queue, you will see the following logs in SEQ: